 - The trucking company – Sometimes trucking companies try to enforce unreasonable deadlines on their drivers, which causes drivers to break important safety regulations, such as not stopping to rest after driving for too many consecutive hours.
 Trucking companies may also be held liable for negligent hiring - which may include failing to perform background checks on drivers.

-- Cargo-loading company – When an accident is caused from cargo spillage or the truck tipping over due to a load shift, the cargo-loading company may be held liable for improperly loading of the truck.
+- Cargo-loading company – When an accident is caused by cargo spillage or the truck tipping over due to a load shift, the cargo-loading company may be held liable for improperly loading of the truck.

-- Manufacturer of truck components – If an accident is caused due to the malfunction a defective part - such as faulty brakes, engine parts, or tires - the manufacturing company may be held liable.
+- Manufacturer of truck components – If an accident is caused due to the malfunction of a defective part - such as faulty brakes, engine parts, or tires - the manufacturing company may be held liable.

 Elements of Negligence